Quintez1/azure-compute-networking/README.md

 - Part 4: Observe DHCP Traffic
 Filter for DHCP traffic in Wireshark:
-In Wireshark, change the filter to dhcp.
+In Wireshark, change the filter to DHCP.
 Open Command Prompt in the Windows 10 VM and run ipconfig /renew to request a new IP address.
 Observe the DHCP traffic in Wireshark.

 - Part 5: Observe DNS Traffic
 Filter for DNS traffic in Wireshark:
-In Wireshark, change the filter to dns.
+In Wireshark, change the filter to DNS.
 Open Command Prompt in the Windows 10 VM and use nslookup to find the IP addresses of google.com and disney.com.
 Observe the DNS traffic in Wireshark.